 (This is the third in a series of stories from Marijuana Business Daily examining social equity regulations and business opportunities in key U.S. markets.
-Part 1 covered Illinois, Part 2 covered Michigan, Part 4 covered Oregon and and Part 5 covered Washington state.)
+Part 1 covered Illinois, Part 2 Michigan, Part 4 Oregon, Part 5 Washington state, Part 6 Nevada, Part 7 Colorado and Part 8 Massachusetts.)

 California’s social equity programs for cannabis companies vary widely in effectiveness by municipality.